-Protecting the Right To Vote
+Protecting the Right to Vote

 Nonprofits can play an important role in making sure that people's rights are protected when they get to the polls.
-You may want to designate leaders in your Voterization effort to be poll watchers who spend their day at the polls to record and report instances of voter harassment or unlawful suppression.
-He or she can help identify potential issues in your community, and can also be on call on Election Day if anyone experiences problems voting.
+You may want to designate leaders in your voter engagement effort to be poll watchers who spend their day at the polls to record and report instances of voter harassment or unlawful suppression.
+Poll watchers can help identify potential issues in your community and can also be on call on Election Day if anyone experiences problems voting.

-Capitalizing On Your Project
+Capitalizing on Your Project

 Once Election Day is over, take a few days to rest.
 You deserve it!
-Then, it's time to do a few things: Celebrate your accomplishments and honor your volunteers.
-Evaluate your project and your results, and plan what you will do differently next year.
+Then, it's time to do a few things:

+celebrate your accomplishments and honor your volunteers.
+Evaluate your project and your results and plan what you will do differently next year.

-Next, set up appointments with elected officials and renters or clients you serve to discuss housing issues important to your organization; be prepared with statistics showing the increased voting rates in your community.
+Next, set up appointments for elected officials to meet with the renters or clients you serve to discuss housing issues important to your organization and be prepared with statistics showing the increased voting rates in your community.
 Now that renters and staff have been energized by being involved in the election process, talk to them about who might be interested in running for local office themselves.

-Most importantly, consider your Voterization project to be an ongoing effort; continue to make registration, education, and mobilization a part of your agency's day-to-day activities.
+Most importantly, consider your voter engagement project to be an ongoing effort; continue to make registration, education, and mobilization a part of your agency's day-to-day activities.